ClearcodeHQ/command-bus-console/README.md

 $ composer require clearcode/command-bus-console
 ```

-Enable `Clearcode\CommandBusConsole\Bundle\CommandBusConsoleBundle` in the kernel of your Symfony application.
+Enable bundles in the kernel of your Symfony application.

 ```php
     <?php